-Tarquinia has a priviledged position as it is located near the most beautiful cities in Italy like Rome, Viterbo, Orvieto, Florence and Siena and it is a perfect starting point for some time to rest before experiencing all the rich culture and history.
+Tarquinia has a privileged position as it is located near the most beautiful cities in Italy like Rome, Viterbo, Orvieto, Florence, and Siena and it is a perfect starting point for some time to rest before experiencing all the rich culture and history.

-One thing that should not be missed with a private tour guide is a visit to the etruscan Necropolis of Monterozzi, declared by Unesco the World Heritage.
+One thing that should not be missed with a private tour guide is a visit to the Etruscan Necropolis of Monterozzi, declared by Unesco a World Heritage.

-The fantastic Tarquinia is located right in the heart of what was once the etruscan civilization.
-A private tour guide could allow you to discover so many preserved treasures in the ground as well as numerous medieval jewelry.
+The fantastic Tarquinia is located right in the heart of what was once the Etruscan civilization.
+A private tour guide could allow you to discover so many preserved treasures in the ground as well as numerous medieval pieces of jewelry.

 Tarquinia offers an important archaeological heritage consisting of medieval buildings with massive towers and churches pointing out their artistic value.

 The historical center of Tarquinia is full of beauty which elegantly blends with the scenery and surroundings.
-There are plenty of places where a tourist meets mesmerizing views possibly to observe artisan works made by traditional techniques.
+There are plenty of places where a tourist meets mesmerizing views and possibly observes artisan works made by traditional techniques.

 Tarquinia preserves all of the faces of its powerful history allowing us, in the company of a tour guide, to travel through time admiring the traces of its glorious past.

-Vast necropolis are also very interesting, especially the views of the famous necropolis of Monterozzi where you will see over 6,000 graves, the oldest grave dating back to 7th century BC.
+Vast necropoleis are also very interesting, especially the views of the famous necropolis of Monterozzi where you will see over 6,000 graves, the oldest grave dating back to the 7th century BC.

-The necropolis of Tarquinia allow us to get to know the etruscan civilization better, particularly numerous tombs where you can see a series of extraordinary etruscan drawings exposing the largest and most important evidence of the ancient pictoral art.
+The necropolis of Tarquinia allows us to get to know the Etruscan civilization better, particularly through numerous tombs where you can see a series of extraordinary Etruscan drawings exposing the largest and most important evidence of ancient pictorial art.

-Built on what was once the internal structure of the homes, funeral rooms offer fantastic walls with incredible representations of various types of vivid and intense colours of rarely harmonized beauty.
+Built on what was once the internal structure of the homes, funeral rooms offer fantastic walls with incredible representations of various types of vivid and intense colors of rarely harmonized beauty.

 More examples of civilian architecture are ancient walls dating back to the medieval era, especially in the northern parts of Tarquinia.
 Standing out to provide a distinct medieval nature scene from many churches and towers, the Palazzo dei Priori and mighty Palazzo Vitelleschi from 1436.
 Completed and embellished by elegant Renaissance forms in the second half of the 15th century, the Tarquinia National Museum is also located in this old town.

-In the company of a personal tour guide, it is essentional to visit the Tarquinia National Museum.
-It is one of the most important and the richest museums of Italy.
+In the company of a personal tour guide, it is essential to visit the Tarquinia National Museum.
+It is one of the most important and richest museums in Italy.
 Exposed in its many rooms, there are important and beautiful findings one cannot see in other museums.
 It’s a fantastic and unique tool for discovering the secrets of the Etruscans displaying an absolutely extraordinary collection of finds.

-Monterozzi necropolis is famous for its painted tombs chiselled in rock.
+Monterozzi necropolis is famous for its painted tombs chiseled in rock.
 Most of them were planned to be used as burial rooms for couples.
-These painted tombs originate from 7th century, but were completely frescoed in the 6th century.
+These painted tombs originate from the 7th century but were completely frescoed in the 6th century.

-The site allows us to see different types of migratory, partial migratory, and non-migratory birds; for example, the flamingo, heron, Black-winged stilt, osprey, duck and mallard.
-You may also see porcupine, fox, and squirrel as well as many ichthyic fauna.
+The site allows us to see different types of migratory, partially migratory, and non-migratory birds; for example, the flamingo, heron, Black-winged stilt, osprey, duck, and mallard.
+You may also see porcupines, foxes, and squirrels as well as many ichthyic faunas.

-Read our previous article Vacation in an Italian Region at a Spa
+Read our next article Vacation in an Italian Region at a Spa